Reisinn

 Life is a Journey

-What is the meaning of life? – When we asked ourselves this question, it seemed natural to begin by exploring the meaning of the word itself.
-What are we really talking about when we speak of “meaning”?
+What is the meaning of life? – When we asked ourselves this question, it felt natural to begin by looking more closely at the word itself.

 To feel the journey.

-From these thoughts and feelings, Reisinn was born.
+From these thoughts and perceptions, Reisinn emerged.